 - 45E.1.
-The living area for an accessory dwelling unit shall not exceed 1,000 square feet, or 30% of the combined assessed living area of the principal use and the accessory dwelling unit, whichever is less: - 45E.2.
-Deleted April 29th, 2022. - 45E.2.
+The living area for an accessory dwelling unit shall not exceed 1,000 square feet, or 30% of the combined assessed living area of the principal use and the accessory dwelling unit, whichever is less; - 45E.2.
 (New 45E.2).
 Be self-contained, with separate cooking, sanitary, and sleeping facilities for the exclusive use of the occupant(s); - 45E.3.
 When located as part of the principal dwelling an accessory dwelling unit and the principal dwelling shall be separated by at least one wall that is common to the interior of both dwellings. - 45E.4.
-Except as permitted in section 80A.2.U of these regulations, only one accessory dwelling unit shall be permitted for each lot and no accessory dwelling unit shall be approved as part of a two-family dwelling or any multi-family use; - 45E.6.
-Deleted April 29th, 2022. - 45E.5.
-Accessory dwelling units and the principal building/unit shall meet the requirements of the Building and Public Health Codes; - 45E.8.
-Deleted April 29th, 2022. - 45E.9.
-Deleted April 29th, 2022.
+Except as permitted in section 80A.2.U of these regulations, only one accessory dwelling unit shall be permitted for each lot and no accessory dwelling unit shall be approved as part of a two-family dwelling or any multi-family use; - 45E.5.
+Accessory dwelling units and the principal building/unit shall meet the requirements of the Building and Public Health Codes; - 45E.6.
+No family dwelling may be purposely used for the renting of rooms to transients (that is, persons residing on the premises for less than 180 consecutive days).